First Chance - Book cover

 Steele

-The guys and I meet for breakfast.
-We have about an hour to eat before we have to go back to our respective rooms, change for the show, and head off to the college.
+My bandmates and I gather for breakfast.
+We’ve got an hour to fuel up before we need to head back to our rooms, get ready for the show, and make our way to the college.

-Sure, our roadies could tune every instrument for each song, making sure every instrument is at the right volume and the microphone loud enough for the fans to hear my voice over the music.
+Sure, our roadies could handle tuning every instrument for each song, ensuring every instrument is at the right volume and the microphone is loud enough for the fans to hear my voice over the music.

-I’m backstage watching some teenage band perform.
-Apparently, unknown to us until earlier this morning, part of the contest was to allow some of the local campus bands to open for us.
+I find myself backstage, watching some teenage band perform.
+Apparently, we didn’t know until this morning that part of the contest was to let some of the local campus bands open for us.

-There’s quite a bit of talent here.
-None are really in our typical style though.
-Usually, when you have another artist open for you, they are at least in the same genre as you.
+There’s a lot of talent here.
+But none of these bands really fit our style.
+Usually, when you have another artist open for you, they’re at least in the same genre as you.

-It helps to get the crowd energized, roaring with excitement to see the headliner.
-Unfortunately, I don’t think these bands are going to cut it.
+It helps to get the crowd pumped, buzzing with anticipation to see the headliner.
+But I don’t think these bands are going to do the trick.

-Generally, I like to be with the band doing some kind of warm-up backstage before we go on.
+Usually, I like to be with the band, doing some kind of warm-up backstage before we go on.

 For a college campus, this is a pretty decent size.
-I’m betting they could entertain over a thousand people in this room alone.
+I’m guessing they could fit over a thousand people in this room alone.

-I see a large throng of people near the stage, all in a massive group, everyone shoving each other just to get as close as they can to the stage.
+I see a large crowd near the stage, all huddled together, everyone pushing and shoving just to get as close as they can to the stage.

-People breathing down each other’s necks, grinding on strangers’ bodies, just to be in reach of the band.
+People breathing down each other’s necks, grinding on strangers’ bodies, just to be within reach of the band.
 It’s a thrill.
 A rush of adrenaline when you know you’ve made it that far.

 That close to the people who make the music.
 I remember being that kid once.
-It seems so long ago.
+It feels like a lifetime ago.

-I used to hop rusty metal fences to see my favorite bands perform at music festivals, or, if there was no way I was getting in, I would sit outside the venue, on a sidewalk or in the grass, and just listen.
+I used to jump over rusty metal fences to see my favorite bands perform at music festivals, or, if there was no way I was getting in, I would sit outside the venue, on a sidewalk or in the grass, and just listen.

-Sometimes, I would go alone; other times, I would invite a few friends who enjoyed music as much as I did.
+Sometimes, I would go alone; other times, I would invite a few friends who loved music as much as I did.

 They would sneak a few beers out of their refrigerator at home, pack them in a cooler underneath soda and ice, then we would have our own party with live music.
 It was kick-ass.